 Tiffany has interest in Women’s health, Disability Physiotherapy, Lymphoedema treatment, Neck pain & whiplash as well as general musculoskeletal conditions.

 Book Online with Tiffany: Book Now

-Nicola attended Central Queensland University in Rockhampton and graduated with a Bachelor of Physiotherapy Bachelor of Physiotherapy.
+Daimon grew up in Northern Queensland and attended James Cook University and graduated with a Bachelor of Physiotherapy.

 Daimon enjoys helping people achieve great outcomes with a high level of care and experience gained from previous private practice experience where he has developed interest areas of the management of arthritic conditions, sports injury management, shoulders and general physiotherapy.

 Outside of work Daimon enjoys outdoor activities such as surfing and golf.

 Daimon interest areas include General Physiotherapy, Sports Physio, Shoulders, arthritic conditions.